gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-#### Actionable now

-- `CollectionBuilder.create` needs a closure overload or decoration.
-Currently closures are coerced by groovy and so behave inconsistently with other parts of the API.

 #### Deferred

 Due to uncertanties about how we will deal with creating non root elements generally, deferring these.